 Particular school problems include

-School problems during the adolescent years may be the result of
+School problems during the adolescent years may result from a combination of

-Problems that developed earlier in childhood, such as attention-deficit/hyperactivity disorder (ADHD—see see Attention-Deficit/Hyperactivity Disorder) and learning disorders (see see Learning Disorders), may continue to cause school problems for adolescents.
+Attention-deficit/hyperactivity disorder (ADHD—see Attention-Deficit/Hyperactivity Disorder) and learning disorders (see Learning Disorders), which typically begin earlier in childhood, may continue to cause school problems for adolescents.